syy555/SteakKnife/README.md

 # Introduction
 Here is a Project called javasist-util, but in fact this is a project based on ASM (LOL

 The main purpose of this project is help hookling method in your java/kotlin project.
+It seems like aspectj but more powerful.

 For example:

 ```java